Let's Talk About How to Take Care of Those New Lippies!!!

 Until then, do not worry and let the process take its journey, as they will change dramatically, over the coming few weeks.

 If you have any issues that have not been addressed above, please contact me and we will get back to you as soon as possible.

 ♦To avoid pigment fade for as long as possible, protect your makeup from the sun or UV rays and use a good sunscreen or moisturizer with an SPF30.

 ♦If you are planning an MRI scan, chemical peel or any other similar procedures, please inform your practitioner that you have had permanent cosmetics.

-♦If you are planning injections such as Botox and Fillers remember it can alter the shape of your lips, eyes and eyebrows.
+♦If you are planning injections such as Fillers remember it can alter the shape of your lips, eyes and eyebrows.

 ♦Laser treatments can affect and change the shade of your lips, eyes or brow semi-permanent makeup, always advice the laser technician you are wearing permanent cosmetics and they can act accordingly.